 Colon cancer is the third most common cancer in Canada for men and women.
 And colon cancer rates in Island women are higher than the national average.
 You probably won’t see or feel anything wrong in its early stages because there’s lots of room for a tumour to grow and expand in your lower abdomen.
 Screening can find colon cancer before you have symptoms.
 Found early, it can usually be treated successfully.

 Screening for Colon Cancer

-If you’re over 50, have a fecal immunochemical test (FIT) at least every 2 years.
+If you’re between the age of 50 and 74, have a fecal immunochemical test (FIT) at least every 2 years.
 This test checks your stool for blood that you may not know is there and helps to identify polyps before they become cancerous.